backdrop-contrib/tatsu/README.md

 - Thanks to Wes Ruvalcaba (https://github.com/wesruv) for all the work he did on Basis along with anyone else who helped with Basis.

+- Work on Tatsu is support by Triplo LLC (https://www.triplo.co)

 License
 -------